Localizing Kubernetes documentation

 To guide other localization contributors, add a new

 README-**.md to the top

 ** is the two-letter language code.
 For example, a German README file would be

-Provide guidance to localization contributors in the localized
+Guide localization contributors in the localized

 Include the same information contained in

 README.md as well as:

 After you create the localized README, add a link to the file from the main

-README.md] and include contact information in English.
+README.md, and include contact information in English.
 You can provide

-Localizing all of the Kubernetes documentation is an enormous task.
+Localizing all the Kubernetes documentation is an enormous task.
 It's okay to start small and expand over time.

 At a minimum, all localizations must include: